TES5Edit/TES5Edit/README.md

 ### Install Delphi

-If you don't already have a Delphi environment, we recommend using [Delphi 12 Community Edition](https://www.embarcadero.com/products/delphi/starter).
+If you don't already have a Delphi environment, we recommend using [Delphi 13 Community Edition](https://www.embarcadero.com/products/delphi/starter).

 ### Install Dependencies

+The JCL and JVCL installers need the command-line compiler, which the Community Edition does not include, so the steps below build and install their packages from the IDE instead.

 - Download and install [Project Magician](https://www.uweraabe.de/Blog/downloads/download-info/project-magician/).
 - Download and install [DDevExtensions](https://github.com/DelphiPraxis/DDevExtensions/releases).